danielshervheim/atmosphere/README.md

 3. Run `make`.
 4. Run `./build/atmosphere`.

-You can include a number of runtime flags as well:
+You can specify a number of runtime flags to control the pre-computation:

 - `-o <output_dir>` puts the results into the specified directory.
+(The directory must exist).
-- `-n` normalizes the pre-computation results into the 0...1 range.
+- `-n` normalizes the pre-computed results into the [0, 1] range.
+This helps preserve precision in the double to float conversion process.
 - `-exr` outputs to `.exr` files rather than binary float arrays.
 (This requires the OpenEXR library.
 You might have to set the path correctly in the makefile).

 This program outputs three files:

-1. `rayleigh.bin` contains the precomputed Rayleigh scattering table in the form of a binary-encoded float array (or `.exr` if the -exr flag is set).
+1. `rayleigh` contains the precomputed Rayleigh scattering table as either a binary-encoded float array (`.bin`) or an HDR image (`.exr`).
-2. `mie.bin` contains the precomputed Mie scattering table in the form of a binary-encoded float array (or `.exr` if the -exr flag is set).
+2. `mie` contains the precomputed Mie scattering table as either a binary-encoded float array (`.bin`) or an HDR image (`.exr`).
 3. `results.txt` contains the necessary constants to correctly render the atmosphere in your renderer of choice.

-I excluded the spectral intensity `Ii(λ)` and phase function `F(θ)` terms from the results.
+I excluded the spectral intensity `Ii(λ)` and phase function `F(θ)` terms from the pre-computed results.
 They are constant anyway, and in deferring them to a fragment shader we can avoid some visual artifacts around the sun.

-I also normalized the table values in the 0...1 range to preserve as much precision as possible when converting between floats and doubles.
-After you sample the table in a fragment shader, you must un-normalize the values with the following formula: `val = val * (max - min) + min`.
-The max and min values are written into `results.txt` as part of the precomputation process.
+I also provide the option to normalize the table values in the [0, 1] range to preserve as much precision as possible when converting from doubles to floats.
+After you sample the tables in a fragment shader, you must un-normalize the values with the following formula: `val = val * (max - min) + min`.
+The max and min values are written into `results.txt` as part of the pre-computation process.